HOW TO SUCCEED IN YOUR CLASSES?,

-THE SEMESTER’S WORKLOAD
+THE SEMESTER’S WORKLOAD: STUDENT PORTFOLIO

 IF YOU CARE ABOUT YOUR GRADE, KEEP TRACK OF IT YOURSELF – number your work!